Please note that images above may contain product not included with purchase.

 Integrated long-range wireless 900MHz communications is used to collect data from localized NCD sensors up to 2 Miles from the NCD IoT Edge computer.
 This device is compatible with all NCD sensors using the pre-loaded Node-RED flow.
-Experienced Node-RED users may push NCD sensor data to Losant, Ubidots, Amazon® AWS®, Microsoft® Azure®, and MQTT using any combination of Cellular LTE, Ethernet, or WiFi.
+Experienced Node-RED users may push NCD sensor data to Losant, Ubidots, Amazon® AWS®, Microsoft® Azure®, and MQTT using any combination of Cellular LTE (optional), Ethernet, or WiFi.
 Keep NCD IoT sensor data local using the integrated WiFi or Ethernet connection or use Cellular LTE as a failsafe backup if local network communications is lost.
 The NCD IoT Edge Computer serves an ideal gateway solution for experienced Node-RED users, offering unparalleled flexibility in configuration for all communication technologies.

 Upon unboxing the IoT Edge Computer, it is ready to be set up.
 To do so, first connect to the computer and open this new user friendly interface that allows for customization of the edge computer’s settings.
 NCD’s IoT Edge Computer Setup Guide is provided under the Resources Tab above and will serve as the overall manual for setup and initial use of this device.